 Tax Controversy Practice- Audit Defense for High Net Worth Individuals

-posted Apr 5, 2012 in the Global Tax Blog
+posted Apr 5, 2012 by Paul McVay in the Global Tax Blog

 As we have reported in our e-newsletter previously, the IRS created a special unit in 2009 to focus on examinations of tax returns of high net worth individuals.
 Coupled with the increasingly granular reporting now required in areas such as foreign financial interests, IRS’ goal was to obtain a more complete picture of all of the financial interests held by wealthy families and better assess compliance on a more timely basis.